abhishekarya1/Hash-Define-myNotes/content/web-api/security-2.md

 ![](https://i.imgur.com/7TUsIlL.png)

-Ex - `BLAKE2`, `MD5`, `SHA256`, etc...
+Ex - `BLAKE2`, `MD5`, `SHA256`, `Bcrypt`, `Scrypt` etc.

 Uses - For verifying file integrity and hashing passwords for storage.

-## Symmetric Cryptography
-Also known as _private-key_ or _secret-key_ cryptography.
-It uses only one key that is used for both encryption and decryption (so its **two-way**) and the key must be transmitted over a trusted channel.

-Ex - `HMAC`, `DES`, `AES`, etc...

-Uses - For checking file integrity and hashing passwords for storage.

-It can be used both for authentication (HMAC) and encryption.

 ### Password Hashing
 Always hash passwords when storing them in a database so that they can't be read by anyone dealing with the code or the database.
+We check for password validity later by hashing using the same hash function and matching it with hash value stored in database.

 Password hashing hash functions like [bcrpyt](https://en.wikipedia.org/wiki/Bcrypt) and [scrypt](https://en.wikipedia.org/wiki/Scrypt) are **designed to be slow** by deliberately making it use large amount of memory.

-We couldn't have used SHA-2 or SHA-3 family for hashing passwords because they are one-way.
-And other fast two-way algorithms can't be used because we don't want attackers to be fast in performing a Dictionary attack and guessing our password.
+We couldn't have used SHA-2 or SHA-3 family for hashing passwords they are very fast and we don't want attackers to be fast in performing a Dictionary attack and guessing our password.

 It also uses a random salt for hashing which is a random string that is appended to the password string and then hash function is applied over the composite string.
 We can have diff salts for diff users.

-scrpyt is in theory _faster_ than bcrypt and is used in some cryptocurrencies. bcrypt, on the other hand is realiable.
+scrpyt is in theory _faster_ than bcrypt and is used in some cryptocurrencies. bcrypt, on the other hand is old reliable.

 ### SHA Family
  Secure Hash Algorithms (SHA) are a family of heavily standardized cryptographic hash functions.

 - `SHA-0`: published in 1993, withdrawn shortly after due to an undisclosed "significant flaw"
 - `SHA-1`: considered insecure since 2010
-- `SHA-2`: a set of algorithms like SHA-256 and SHA-512.
-They are is still secure and widely used
+- `SHA-2`: a set of algorithms like SHA-256, SHA-384, SHA-512, etc. They are is still secure and widely used
 - `SHA-3`: a set of algorithms; very secure and fast

 ### MD5
 It has been proven to be highly collision prone long back (in 1996) and it is even possible to [come up with collisions in a few seconds](https://en.wikipedia.org/wiki/MD5#:~:text=A%20collision%20attack%20exists%20that%20can%20find%20collisions%20within%20seconds%20on%20a%20computer%20with%20a%202.6%C2%A0GHz%20Pentium%204%20processor%20(complexity%20of%20224.1)).

 It still continues to be used widely today.
 Don't use it anywhere.
 Period.

+### Keyless Two-Way Hash?
+Doesn't make sense lol.
+It will basically be [encoding](/web-api/security-2/#encoding--compression).

+## Symmetric Cryptography
+Also known as _private-key_ or _secret-key_ cryptography.
+It uses only one key that is used for both encryption and decryption (so its **two-way**) and the key must be transmitted over a trusted channel.

+Ex - `HMAC`, `DES`, `AES`, etc.

+Uses - For checking file integrity and hashing passwords for storage.
+It can be used both for authentication (HMAC) and encryption.

+**Drawback** - The biggest problem being how to find a secure network to share private key over, because no network can be secure enough tbh.

 ## Asymmetric Cryptography
 Also known as _public-key_ cryptography.
 The sender uses two keys here - one private and one public.
 The keys are such that the message encrypted by public key can be decoded only by the corresponding private key.